davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 Deeper still, determining who is affected by an issue requires a prior determination of constituency, which cannot be made by those affected as this is the very question to be settled. p19

+> But the AAP requires a complementary theory about affectedness - this might be an objective claim or subjective one.  @schaffer p4

 All affected principle in incompatible with westphalian states.

 Issue based jurisdictions